mohsen1/pretty-json/README.md

 # Pretty JSON HTML Custom Element

+> Development in progress.
+Not ready for use.

 `<pretty-json>` is an HTML custom element that allows you to render JSON objects in HTML documents with human-readable formatting and expandable interaction for browsing deep JSON structures.

 ## Features